MalteseWarrior/GOULD--PYTHON--PORTFOLIO/TidyData-Project/READEME.md

 ### Connect and play!
 1. Connect your kernel to this newly created environment via your script editor
 2. Ensure you have downloaded all provided sprites, data, images, and the like!
 3. Play the game!
-It isn't perfect (first pygame :<), make sure to restart your kernel before professing to prevent issues.
+It isn't perfect (first pygame :<), make sure to restart your kernel before progressing to prevent issues.